jamesplease/redux-resource/docs/guides/request-labels.md

   created resource
 2. putting a resource ID in a label for some reason or another

-Don't do this.
-Dynamic labels are more error-prone, harder to work with, and nearly always unnecessary.
+Dynamic labels are more error-prone, harder to reason about, and often unnecessary, so you should strongly consider if you need them before using them.

 Instead, stick to "static" strings for labels such as `"create"`, or `"searchBooks"`.
 Most applications don't need to distinguish requests any